 Informing us of your results

-We require all applicants to provide evidence of the qualifications upon which the offer of a place is based.
+For all applicants, we require evidence of the qualifications upon which the offer of a place is based.
 If you are taking one of the following qualifications, and you will complete your exams after you have applied to the University, UCAS should provide us with your results automatically.

 - A Levels